chec/commercejs-chopchop-demo/README.md

 ## Getting started

+### Prerequisites

+- IDE or code editor of your choice
+- Node (v12 or higher)
+- NPM or Yarn
+- Chec CLI

 ### Use the Chec CLI

 You can use the [Chec CLI](https://github.com/chec/cli) to quickly and easily install demo stores like this, and also